jeffjl74/ACT_TriggerTree/README.md

 # Overview
 This plugin organizes Custom Triggers into a panel of categories and a panel of triggers in the selected category.
 This is simply a different view of exactly the same triggers that are listed in the Custom Triggers tab.

+It it available from ACT's __Plugin Listing__ tab __[Get Plugins]__ button, _(80) TriggerTree_.

 Below is a screenshot of the panels.